The four main sections of an RSS file

 The channel element contains the remaining channel tags, which describe the channel and allows it to be displayed in HTML.
 The title can be treated as a headline link with the description following.
 The Channel Language definition allow aggregators to filter news feeds and gives the rendering software the information necessary to display the language properly.

-The </channnel> tag is used after all the channel elements to close the channel.
-As RSS conforms to XML specs, the element must be well formed; it requires the closing tag.
+the channel.
+As RSS conforms to XML specs, the element must be well formed;

 You can include nine optional tags in a 0.91 channel definition.
 Some examples are PICS Rating, Copyright Identifier, Publication Date, and Webmaster.
 You can use these additional elements for a variety of purposes.
 For example, sites that aggregate content can use this additional meta information to allow users to filter news feeds on the basis of Platform for Internet Content Selection (PICS) ratings.
 For additional information on other Channel tags, look in the RSS specifications.